 coolant to leak from its housing

 stop turning.
 If this shaft locks up it will cause the serpentine belt to break

 which will cause a break down.
 It's typical for the pump shaft seal to leak while

 the engine is running, and then stop leaking once the engine has been shut off.

-When the coolant level inside the engine diminishes the engine
+When the coolant level inside the engine diminishes the engine will overheat which

 the water pump must be replaced.